DataDog/documentation/content/en/real_user_monitoring/browser/tracking_user_actions.md

 ### How action loading time is calculated

-Once an interaction is detected, the RUM SDK watches for network requests an DOM mutations.
+Once an interaction is detected, the RUM SDK watches for network requests and DOM mutations.
 It is considered finished once the page has no activity for more than 100ms (activity being defined as ongoing network requests or DOM mutations).

 ## Action attributes